nodsup-halnux/Advanced-Hoon/Agent_Wrappers/readme.md

 ::End of core
 --
 ::Compiler looks beyond the --, sees a gate call.
-::Pass agent:dbug arm our gall agent core below.
+::Pass agent:dbug arm our agent core below.
-:: =| expands to =+  *p  q, so we pin an empty state to the subject.
 %-  agent:dbug
 =|  state-0
 ::Define a deferred exppression, compose with our door itself.